Overlays Pattern

 Overlays are not just UI components.

-They define how users interact with actions, decisions, and workflows.
+They define how users interact with:

-Choosing the wrong overlay leads to:
+Choosing the wrong overlay creates:

 - broken flows

-- poor accessibility
+- accessibility problems

-- confusion in user intent
+- unclear user intent

-- inconsistent product behavior
+- inconsistent interaction patterns

 Mental model